GonzaloCrovetto/pg/README.md

 <p align="center">
   <img src="images/MapDestruction.png"><br>
-  <p>The first mark shows a single error, that in the second mark appears to be correcting itself, but fails</p>
+  <p align="center">The first mark shows a single error, that in the second mark appears to be correcting itself, but fails</p>
 </p>

 To address this problem, the world model was made with a certain combination of visual cues along the roads that attempt to make every single place visually unique.

 <p align="center">
   <img src="images/VisualCues.png"><br>
-  <p>Part of the design of the map</p>
+  <p align="center">Part of the design of the map</p>
 </p>